SpatioTemporal/STAREMaster_py/README.md

   --folder folder       the folder to create sidecars for --files files [files ...]
-                        the files to create a sidecar for --out_path out_path   the folder to create sidecars in;
-                        default: next to granule --product product     product (e.g. VNP03DNB, MOD09, MOD05)
+                        the files to create a sidecar for --grid files          the grid to create a sidecar for (e.g. IMERG) --out_path OUT_PATH   the folder to create sidecars in; default: next to granule --product product     product (e.g. cldmsk_l2_viirs, hdfeos, l2_viirs, mod05, mod09, vj102dnb, vj103dnb, vnp02dnb, vnp03dnb, ssmi)
   --cover_res cover_res
                         max STARE resolution of the cover.
-                        Default: min resolution of iFOVs --workers n_workers   use n_workers (local) dask workers --catalogue catalogue
-                        Create sidecars only for granules not
-                        listed in the archive file.
-                        Record all create sidecars and their
-                        corresponding granules in it.
+Default: min resolution of iFOVs --workers n_workers   use n_workers (local) dask workers --archive archive     Create sidecars only for granules not listed in the archive file.
+Record all create sidecars and their corresponding granules in it.
+  --parallel_files      Process files in parallel rather than looking up SIDs in parallel

 ```